-'Cutting-Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence
+'Cutting Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence

 "It's not that the needle didn't move on some of those dimensions," says Natalie.
 "But if you step back at the 10,000- or 100,000-foot view and say, 'Is this kid different in a way that his life is going to be better or altered?' the answer is 'No.' OK, so now he can smell brownies that he couldn't smell before but is his life different?"

-She says she and her wife began to feel discouraged, thinking about the "aura around this program that says your child's going to be different and better adjusted."
+She says she and her wife began to feel discouraged, thinking about the "aura around this program that says your child's going to be different and better-adjusted."

 Eric Rossen of the National Association of School Psychologists isn't surprised by Brain Balance's popularity as an option beyond what schools and insurance will cover.